Abbeydale and Abbeymead: History

 The second half of what became known as Abbeydale, was started around 1976, with further development on land between Heron Park and the M5.
 These homes were constructed by the Robert Hitchins and Glevum Estates building companies and are distinguished from Heron Park by their more conventional layout and different house designs.
 Most houses face the road, have front driveways and garages, and are similar to those built by the same companies in Quedgeley.
 These developments, which lie either side of Wheatway, were completed around 1982-1986.
 When the road, Wheatway, was built, it bisected The Wheatridge and the part nearest the M5 motorway was called The Wheatridge East.
 This newer part of Abbeydale is separated from the older Heron Park by The Wheatridge - a lane of former farmworkers' cottages and larger country houses leading from Painswick Road (B4073).
 Around 1983, plots of land at the top of The Wheatridge were sold for the construction of individually designed homes and a small housing development.
 A small church, Christchurch, Abbeydale, was built and opened in 1995.

 From 1986, further housing development began on farmland between Abbeydale and Barnwood and became known as Abbeymead.
 It was connected to Abbeydale with the construction of its main artery, Abbeymead Avenue, designated the Eastern Radial Road, a high speed roadway into Gloucester, which was to have had a flyover across Eastern Avenue; never built.
 To cater for road safety, with an original speed limit of 40 mph, no houses on Abbeymead Avenue actually face directly on the road.
 Smaller, piecemeal developments have continued to be added, turning Abbeymead into one of the more populous suburbs of the city.
 Lobleys Drive is an important spine road off Abbeymead Avenue, leading, over the M5, into Coopers Edge and Gloucester Business Park.
 However, despite being required to be an adopted road by 2008, through the business park, as a result of a Section 106 agreement, it currently remains a private road.

 Local government

-For administrative purposes, the suburb is covered by three electoral wards.
+For administrative purposes, the suburb is covered by four electoral wards.
 The majority of residents live in the Abbey ward, the north eastern area is in the Hucclecote ward, and the northern area is in the Barnwood ward.
-The councillors currently representing Abbeymead are as follows:
+The councillors currently representing Abbeymead are as follows, as of June 2026: